 Mrs Grace Beard and her small son Geoffrey were killed on the ground in one of the caravans.
 Leading Airman Vic Beard was away on course at the time and was therefore not home in the caravan.
 Leading Airman Terry McMurtie, his wife Mary and six month old son Gerald managed to escape from a second caravan that was almost completely destroyed by the aircraft.
 Three others on the ground were also injured.
 Peter Wyatt was killed, as was his passenger, Commander Brown.

-Both Peter Wyatt and George Brown were married accompanied.
-Their widows and families returned to Australia.
+Both Peter Wyatt and George Brown were married accompanied, and their widows and families returned to Australia.
 The bodies of the two officers were cremated in the UK, and their ashes repatriated.
-George Brown’s were interred in Victoria, but we can find no trace of the whereabouts of those of Peter Wyatt.
+George Brown’s ashes were interred in Victoria.

 Peter’s widow, Judy, later married his younger brother Iain and they had twins in 1966.
 The boy was named Peter, after his uncle, and the girl Alexa.

 Alexa advised us in 2023 that the ashes of Peter Haldane Wyatt had been scattered off Jervis Bay.